Concepts

 Function Template:

-build it from a template.
-The template is in some way the “structure” of
+to build it from a template.
+The template is in some way the

 For example there is the “plus” function template for the sum of

-can add a template in your machine or in a Matrex
+You can add a template in your machine or in a

-server, specifying parameters, input and output matrices definitions,
+Matrex server, specifying parameters, input and output matrices

-and the code that has to be executed to calculate the function.
-The code
+definitions, and the code that has to be executed to calculate the

 Thread:

-to the output/result matrices.
-It can be executed in parallel with other
+matrices to the output/result matrices.
+It can be executed in

 Timer: